fosheimdet/FYS-STK4155/README.md

 main.py will allow you to produce various regression plots by adjusting the variables in the control panel. run_exercises.py reproduces the results from a specified exercise and task.

-In order to run, main.py and run_exercises.py need to be in the same directory as:
+In order to run, main.py and run_exercises.py need to be in the same folder as:

 plotters.py,
 reformat_variables.py,